330 yds. (White) 337 (Blue) 288 yds. (Red) 292 yds. (Gold)

 Hole number one is a straightaway par 4 that sets the tone of the course because of the shape and undulations of the green which slant right to left.
 The discriminating golfer will place his drive on the left side of the fairway which will give him a pitching wedge to 9 iron onto the putting surface.
 Regardless where the pin is placed, aim well right of it.

-Hole number two plays as either a 372 yard par 4 or as a 454 yard par 5 depending on whether you are playing from the whites or the blues.
+Hole number two plays as either a 372 yard par 4 (white) or as a par 5 (blue, red, gold).
 Be careful to keep your drive to the right of the fairway as there is a bunker on the left side that will swallow errant drives.
 The difficulty in this hole lies on the green.
 Regardless where the pin is placed remember never to be above it.
 Depending on the conditions, being above the hole will more often than not result in a three putt.
 Out of bounds along the entire left side.

 Hole number three at NCC is the signature hole playing 353 yards from the white tees.
 Unless the drive is struck well one will have a blind shot to the green.
 From the teeing area the drive should be aimed towards the right side of the fairway as it has a somewhat slant from right to left.
 The best position for your approach is the left side of the fairway.
 In mid summer it is not uncommon for a well struck shot to hit the center of the fairway and end up out of bounds left.
 The green is approximately 50 feet lower than the fairway so you will need one to two less clubs for your approach.
 Sand traps guard both the right and left sides of the putting surface and the back falls off eight feet to a lower level.
 Regardless where the pin is, aim for the center.

 371 yds.
 (White) 373 (Blue) 297 yds.
 (Red) 300 yds.
 (Gold)